Xuanzang: Kingdom of Bamiyana

-South of Baktra is the country of Kacik, then the Great Snow Mountains with valleys "infested with gangs of brigands" (Li Rongxi translation).
+South of Bactra is the country of Kacik, then the Great Snow Mountains with valleys "infested with gangs of brigands" (Li Rongxi translation).
 Crossing this pass, thereafter is the country of Bamiyana (a part of modern Afghanistan).
 There, state his travelogue is a colossal statue of standing Buddha, carved from a rock in the mountains, some one hundred and forty feet tall and decorated with gems.
 This valley has Buddhist monasteries, and also a colossal copper statue of the Buddha, that is over a hundred foot tall.
 He was told that it was cast in separate parts and then joined up together.
 To the east of a monastery in the Bamiyana valley was a Reclining Buddha entering Parinirvana that was over one thousand foot long.
 The people and the king of this valley serve the Buddhist monks, records Xuanzang.

 Heading east and crossing the Black range, Xuanzang describes the country of Kapishi, where the Mahayana tradition of Buddhism had come in vogue.
 It had over 100 monasteries with stupas.
 More than 6000 monks, mostly Mahayana, studied here.
 Along with these Buddhist monasteries, states his travelogue, there were over ten Deva temples (Hindu) with "heretical believers who go about naked and smear dust over their bodies", translates Li Rongxi.
 Furthermore, in the same capital region, there is a Hinayana monastery with 300 monks at the northern foothills.

-The citizens of this country, adds Xuanzang, fondly recall "King Kanishka of Gandhara" (2nd-century CE, Kushan empire).
+The citizens of this country, adds Xuanzang, fondly recall "King Kanishka of Gandhara" (2nd-century CE, Kushan Empire).
 To its east are the "City of Svetavat temple" and the Aruna Mountain known for its frequent avalanches.
 His travelogue then describes several popular legends about a Naga king.
 He also describes miraculous events from a Buddhist stupa, such as raging flames bursting out of them leaving behind stream of pearls.
 The citizens here, states Xuanzang, worship pieces of Buddha's remains that were brought here in more ancient times.
 He mentions four stupas built in this area by king Ashoka.